 BK Partners is planning to develop an iconic office tower along Stonewall Street to give a distinct sense of arrival to Uptown Charlotte and to help connect Midtown to Uptown.
 The majority of retail and restaurants will be located in Brooklyn Village North in a more walkable “village” environment and surrounding the park.
 The team seeks to provide a diverse mix of boutiques, stores and eating establishments and provide opportunities for local entrepreneurs to build businesses and flourish.

 PUBLIC SPACE & ART

 Brooklyn Village North is an urban respite organically anchored by park space and public art that will be curated through a series of outreach efforts and strategic partnerships with community organizations, local government, nonprofits and other NGOs.

 Myers Passage is an essential part of how Brooklyn Village North and South “communicate” with one another and an important reference to Brooklyn’s history.
 Myers Passage will lie on ground that was once Myers Street, home to Myers Street Elementary School at one time.
 Along Myers Passage you will find the Second Ward High School Gymnasium, one of only 4 buildings that remain from what was once a bustling 227 acres.
-Myers Passage also creates opportunities to translate the history of Brooklyn through art, installations and other tools, all while connecting the North and South sites to each other, to First Ward and ultimately to Morehead and Dilworth beyond I-277.
+Myers Passage also provides Charlotte with opportunities to translate the history of Brooklyn through art, installations and other tools, while connecting the North and South sites to each other, to First Ward and ultimately to Morehead and Dilworth beyond I-277.